unionai/unionai-docs/source/core-concepts/tasks/task-hardware-environment/accelerators.md

 ## NVIDIA T4 Tensor Core GPU

 The **NVIDIA T4 Tensor Core GPU** is the default.
-To use it for a task you simply specify the number of GPUs required in the `limits` parameter:
+To use it for a task, specify the number of GPUs required in the `limits` parameter:

 ```{code-block} python
     @task(